doctor-ew/audience-store-prd/docs/acceptance_criteria.md

 **Then** all MARTA train and bus routes should be displayed on the map.

 - [ ] **Condition**: MARTA Bus API (GTFS-RT) is responsive.
-- **Result**: Real-time locations of MARTA buses are displayed as icons on the map, updating every 30 seconds.
+- **Result**: Real-time locations of MARTA buses are displayed as bus icons on the map, updating every 30 seconds.
 - **Acceptance**: Bus icons move smoothly along their routes.
 Clicking a bus icon shows its route name and next major stop.
 - **Traceability**: WBS 3.6.1, spec.md 4.3

 - [ ] **Condition**: MARTA Train API is responsive.
-- **Result**: Real-time locations of MARTA trains are displayed as icons on the map, updating every 30 seconds.
+- **Result**: Real-time locations of MARTA trains are displayed as train icons on the map, updating every 30 seconds.
 - **Acceptance**: Train icons move along the fixed rail lines.
 Clicking a train icon shows its line color, destination, and ETA for the next 3 stations.
 - **Traceability**: WBS 3.6.2, spec.md 4.3